Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/psf_dcd/protein_protein/README.md

                 >a 3221-4124
                 >q

-        After this, there should be two new groups (10, 11) in teh index file that contains atoms from 1 to 3220 for the receptor and atoms 3221 to 4124 for the ligand.
+        After this, there should be two new groups (10, 11) in the index file that contains atoms from 1 to 3220 for the receptor and atoms 3221 to 4124 for the ligand.

 Once the gmx_MMPBSA files have been generated, the program can be run either in serial or in parallel: